-Prices sit in the £25,000 to £37,000 bracket, so Peugeot isn't shy about charging for this car.
-There are five trim levels - 'Active', 'Allure', 'GT Line', 'GT Line Premium' and 'GT'.
+Prices generally sit in the £28,000 to £37,000 bracket, though the HYBRID plug-in variants don't even start until you get to that top price point and most of them are well over £40,000.
+In other words, Peugeot certainly isn't shy about charging for this car.
+Most 3008 sales will continue to be made at well under the £35,000 price point though and there are five trim levels - 'Active Premium', 'Allure', 'Allure Premium', 'GT' and 'GT Premium'.
 Whichever variant you decide upon, equipment levels are pretty complete.
 Connectivity is taken care of by facilities like MirrorScreen smartphone linking, induction Smartphone recharging and 3D connected navigation with TomTom traffic reports.
 TomTom connectivity also delivers information that could be essential to your journey on things like local weather, car-parks and the location of service stations.
 There's also the Peugeot Connect SOS & Assistance system that'll automatically alert the emergency services in the event of an accident.
-As for safety, Peugeot is offering what it calls 'Active Safety Brake and Distance Alert' this time round, a system that combines autonomous braking with a lane departure warning system.
+As for safety, Peugeot is offering what it calls 'Active Safety Brake and Distance Alert', a system that combines autonomous braking with a lane departure warning system.
 There's also a Driver Alert Warning function which will warn you if the car notices fatigue in your driving reactions.
 Other systems include Automatic High Beam Assistance, to automatically switch between high beam and low beam depending on the lighting conditions and oncoming traffic; Speed Sign Detection; Adaptive Cruise Control with a Stop function; an Active Blind Spot Monitoring System; and Park Assist, which allows the vehicle to park itself with minimum input from the driver.
 There are also useful 'Visiopark' all-round camera view systems if you want them.